jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

 When a file is encountered by the ETL Lambda function which it cannot parse it will experience an exception.
 S3 will invoke the Lambda function 2 more times in an effort to parse the file, if all 3 invocations experience an error the message will be stored into the dead letter queue configured for the Lambda function.

+To define and measure the steady state what metrics should be collected?
+And how should those metrics be used to produce indicators for the health of the ETL system?
+Is it helpful to measure the number of objects arriving into S3, or the number of Lambda errors that have occurred?
+What data do you need to produce (service level indicators)[https://devopsinstitute.com/choosing-the-right-service-level-indicators/], and what service level indicators should be monitored?

-An [Amazon CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) has been created for this pipeline which tracks various metrics for the architecture.
+An [Amazon CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) has been created for this pipeline which tracks various metrics for the architecture and defines a few SLIs.
 Please use this to gain insight into the current state of the pipeline.

 ## Summary